 This is not always happening in Massachusetts.

-That’s why I’m calling on our state lawmakers to schedule a vote on legislation (House Bill 2253 and Senate Bill 1477) that would prevent death and disability from stroke.
+That’s why the American Heart Association is calling on state lawmakers to schedule a vote on legislation (House Bill 2253 and Senate Bill 1477) that would prevent death and disability from stroke.
 This legislation would ensure stroke patients immediately get the care that could save their lives and prevent disability.

 We have created an Improving Stroke Care Advocacy Toolkit that will help you build a campaign to advocate for this issue.